Barbara Martin Aphasia Research Grant

 Sponsored by the National Aphasia Association (NAA) and Academy of Aphasia (AOA)

-Note: The proposal deadline is April 1, 2022.
-The winners will be announced in June 2022.
-The award dates are July 1, 2022-June 30, 2023.
-Award winners will submit to present at the Academy of Aphasia meeting (AOA) in October 2023 and if accepted AOA meeting registration fees will be waived.
+Note: The proposal deadline is July 1, 2023.
+The winners will be announced in September, 2023.
+The award dates are October 1, 2023-September 30, 2024.
+Award winners will submit to present at the Academy of Aphasia meeting (AOA) in October 2024 or 2025 and if accepted AOA meeting registration fees will be waived.

 Investigators must meet the following criteria to be eligible for the NAA/AOA Barbara Martin Research Grant.

 - The investigator must be a clinician who works with people with aphasia or a researcher whose work focuses on aphasia (the investigator does not need to have a PhD).